 in violation of the social media guidelines, rules or terms of service of the relevant social media site or platform used to enter the Promotion.

 An entrant may submit up to the Maximum Number of Entries.
-Multiple entries (where permitted) must be submitted separately and must independently comply with these Terms and Conditions.

 The entrant warrants that their entry including the response and any photos, images or videos (“Entry Material”) is: their own original work; it is not copied in any manner from any other work; and does not infringe the copyright, moral rights, trademark rights or any other rights of any third party.